patzib/Master-s_Thesis/README.md

 Alternatively, this csv file is already created and saved in the evaluation_data folder.

 Then, run the rag_eval.ipynb script for generating the answers of the chatbot to the questions present in the ground truth dataset.
+There already is one example of this dataset in the evaluation_data folder.

 After that, take an LLM of your choice, give it the created csv from the step before (rag_evaluation_generated_answers.csv) and use the prompts which you find in the Appendix of the Thesis to evaluate the Chatbot on the metrics of Faithfulness, Context Relevance and Correctness.
-There are three test json files for this in the evaluation_data folder which were created with the following settings of the chatbot: Temperature = 0.1 and Language = Only English.
+There are already three example json files for this in the evaluation_data folder which were created with the following settings of the chatbot: Temperature = 0.5 and Language = Only English.

-The answers can then be copied into three distinct json files (faithfulness.json, correctness.json, relevance.json).
+The answers can then be copied into three distinct json files (faithfulness_{model_version}.json, correctness_{model_version}.json, relevance_{model_version}.json).
 Using the script convert_json_to_csv.ipynb then converts all three json files into one single csv file, containing all the information of the evaluation of this one model version (consolidated_evaluation_results_custom_dataset_{model_version}.csv).

 ### 7.2 Evaluating the RAG chatbot on established benchmarks